Nebula-Block-Data/docs/API_Reference/Serverless_Endpoints/Generate_Text.md

 #### Response

-Here's an example of a successful response.
-It consists of a stream of `data` dictionaries, each containing the data for a generated token.
-The entire collection of dictionaries represents the complete generated response.
+Here's an example of a successful response in the streaming option.
+It consists of a stream of `chat.completion.chunk` objects, The entire collection of chunks represents the complete generated response.

 ```json
 data: {